 Current students are encouraged to contact the Office of the Registrar to have courses pre-screened for transfer eligibility.
 Credit earned at another institution that has not been pre-approved may not be eligible for transfer to Lewis & Clark.

 Lewis & Clark cannot give prior approval of transfer credit for independent study, internships, or practica coursework being completed at another school.
-In order to evaluate such coursework for transfer, the registrar must receive a detailed description of the project and list of required readings and assignments, along with a written narrative from the instructor or on-sight supervisor about the method of evaluation, the academic component of the project, and, after the project has been completed, the student’s performance in the course.
+In order to evaluate such coursework for transfer, the registrar must receive a detailed description of the project and list of required readings and assignments, along with a written narrative from the instructor or on-site supervisor about the method of evaluation, the academic component of the project, and, after the project has been completed, the student’s performance in the course.
 In some instances, a student’s final project must be evaluated at Lewis & Clark College.

 Grades earned for transfer credit are not used to calculate your Lewis & Clark grade point average and do not appear on the Lewis & Clark transcript.
 Transfer credit is summarized on the student’s transcript, listing only the name of the institution where the credit was completed and the total amount of transfer credit awarded.
 Individual course titles and credit amounts are not listed on the Lewis & Clark transcript.
 A transcript of that coursework can only be obtained from the institution where the work was completed.

 GENERAL EDUCATION REQUIREMENTS

 The Office of the Registrar evaluates transcripts of all previous college work to determine credit that is transferable toward Lewis & Clark’s general education requirements (be sure to use the catalog year under which you entered L&C).
 The course content must be judged to satisfy the spirit of the requirement at Lewis & Clark and must carry credit equal to a minimum of 75 percent of the normal LC credit requirement.
 That judgment is made by the registrar, in consultation with appropriate faculty if necessary.

 Courses other than Physical Education/Athletics activity courses must be taken for a letter grade.